#UI

 Every student we interviewed addressed the same concerns regarding:

 The majority of the GBDA community lives in Waterloo and are required to commute to Stratford.
+But, commuting for GBDA students is unreliable and disorganized.

 Through the interviews there was a common pattern between students.
 Typically, students carpool three days a week in groups of four due to cost-saving and eco-friendly motives.
 However, they face coordination challenges and safety concerns.
 Some students feel uneasy carpooling with strangers due to safety concerns.